OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/majiq-build.rst

 - :bash:`majiq-build combine` allows combining independent evidence from multiple splicegraphs into a single splicegraph.

-  This is roughly equivalent to running :bash:`majiq-build update` with the experiments from each build as independent build groups.
+    - This is roughly equivalent to running :bash:`majiq-build update` with the experiments from each build as independent build groups.
-  Simplification is not exactly the same.
-  **NOTE**: how we handle introns needs to be fixed.
-We can propagate intron status to all introns between annotated exons to enable near-equivalence (besides slight differences with simplification) as a fix.
+    - Largely negligible differences come from merging simplification calls on the component splicegraphs; if the differences are unacceptable, one can reset simplification calls with :bash:`majiq-build update --reset-simplify --simplify-only`.

 - :bash:`majiq-build combine` allows treating novel junctions from some of these splicegraphs as known, highlighting junctions that were novel to specific experiments.
 - :bash:`majiq-build psi-coverage` allows producing coverage for events that are unique to only one splicegraph (i.e. if it was structurally the same in the first build, ignore it).

-  This enables focusing on structurally novel events.
+    - This enables focusing on structurally novel events.
-  It can also prevent duplicate work with shared experiments/events which were quantified in previous builds that share the same events.
+    - It can also prevent duplicate work with shared experiments/events which were quantified in previous builds that share the same events.

 This functionality is of particular interest for our clinical analysis pipelines for patients with suspected Mendelian disorders, where each